 Preferential trade under the AfCFTA can, in principle, only begin once all the required legal instruments are in place.
-The AU Heads of States and Government did however, decide on 5

-December 2020, at the 13th Extraordinary Session of the Assembly of the Africa Union, to launch trade on 1 January 2021, despite the fact that negotiations on tariff schedules and Rules of Origin (RoO) are not yet finalized.
-The AU Heads of State and Government decided that trade in goods, for which RoO are finalised, can take place under the tariff offers that have been tabled, provided that the tariff offers comply with the agreed modalities for tariff negotiations, and that State Parties are "customs ready."
+The AU Heads of States and Government did however, decide on 5 December 2020, at the 13th Extraordinary Session of the Assembly of the Africa Union, to launch trade on 1 January 2021, despite the fact that negotiations on tariff schedules and Rules of Origin (RoO) are not yet finalised.
+The AU Heads of State and Government decided that trade in goods, for which RoO are finalised, can take place under the tariff offers that have been tabled, provided that the tariff offers comply with the agreed modalities for tariff negotiations, and that State Parties are "customs ready".
 This means that the domestic processes including updating of the tariff book, gazetting changes to the customs legislation and ensuring that the necessary documentation requirements and processes (e.g. applications for rules of origin certificates) must be in place.
 This constitutes an "interim arrangement," while negotiations on RoO and tariff concessions continue.
-These negotiations are expected to be completed by end of June 2021.